Public policy: Policy Cycle Framework

+Multiple Streams Framework

+Developed by John Kingdon, this framework focuses on the convergence of three streams—problems, policies, and politics—to create a "policy window" for change.
+Kingdon emphasizes the critical role of timing and policy entrepreneurs in shaping policy outcomes.

+Punctuated Equilibrium Theory

+Proposed by Frank Baumgartner and Bryan Jones, this theory explains periods of policy stability punctuated by sudden, significant changes.
+According to Baumgartner and Jones, these shifts occur due to interactions between institutional dynamics and issue framing.

+Policy Feedback Theory

+Suzanne Mettler and Mallory SoRelle advanced the policy feedback theory, which examines how existing policies influence future political and social dynamics.
+Their framework highlights the feedback loops that policies create, shaping subsequent political action and societal responses.

+Advocacy Coalition Framework

+Introduced by Paul Sabatier, this framework explores how coalitions of actors with shared beliefs influence policy processes over extended periods.
+Sabatier's work is particularly valuable for understanding policy change in complex and contested policy areas.

-Public policy making and the implementation of public policy
+Public policy making and implementation

 Public policy making can be characterized as a dynamic, complex, and interactive system through which public problems are identified and resolved through the creation of new policy or reform of existing policy.

 Public problems can originate in endless ways and require different policy responses (such as regulations, subsidies, import quotas, and laws) on the local, national, or international level.
 The public problems that influence public policy making can be of economic, social, or political nature.

-The Government holds a legal monopoly to initiate or threaten physical force to achieve its ends when necessary.
+A government holds a legal monopoly to initiate or threaten physical force to achieve its ends when necessary.
 For instance, in times of chaos when quick decision making is needed.

+Public policy visualization

+A topology model can be used to demonstrate the types of and implementation of public policy:

+Direct government action involving the use of money can be classified into 2 subsections.
+A government can either use its available resources to address the issue (Make), or can contract out to the private sector (Buy).

+Indirect government action involving money is the use of fiscal policy to indirectly affect behaviours.
+These come in the form of levying taxes (Tax) or by subsidizing an alternative (Subsidize).

+Other direct government action falls under the category of regulation.
+This is when a government uses its authoritative power to make persons behave a certain way (Oblige) or by making a behaviour illegal (Prohibit).

+Indirect government action without the use of money can again be classified into 2 types.
+A government can provide information to its citizens on a particular issue, with hopes it affects their behaviour (Inform), or by appealing to their morality as a human or as a stakeholder in society (Implore).

 Public policy making

 Public policy making is a time-consuming 'policy cycle'.

 The policy cycle as set out in Understanding Public Policy: Theories and Issues.

 Agenda setting

 Agenda setting identifies problems that require government attention, deciding which issue deserve the most attention and defining the nature of the problem.